abhijain864/Project_2020_May-July/README.md

 NOTE - The above links might not work, and I have given the links to the colab files just below.\
-This was a summer project under brain and cognitive society, IIT KANPUR (May 2020 - July 2020)
+This was a summer project under brain and cognitive society, IIT KANPUR (May 2020 - July 2020)\
+Link to the club's documentation on our project - https://bcs-iitk.github.io/projects/2020/07/01/Comparing-Deep-Neural-Network-Features-With-Psychological-Representations.html
 # Comparison of neural networks with human pyschological representations
 **Abstract**:
 [Peterson et al 2016](https://arxiv.org/abs/1608.02164) attempted to evaluate the relation between deep representations and mental representations for making similarity judgments and see how well the former aligns with the latter.
 The similarity judgments, in turn are calculated by taking a weighted inner product of the feature representations of the two objects.
 Results from the paper revealed that comparatively much better results were obtained when the weights were calculated using a regression technique rather than when they were considered to be constant unity.
 This seems to produce very favorable results and would indicate that deep learned representations can represent psychological representations.
 In this paper, we want to test whether this really is this case.
 We start off by replicating their work, testing using other state-of-the-art models and testing the models against adversarial attacks.